A member of the Oregon Golf Association

 tournament sign-up sheets are posted in the Men's club area inside

-for any posted event two days prior (and by 4pm).
-This has always been the
+for any posted event is two days prior and by 4pm.
+Last minute entries creates

 club to arrange for the appropriate amount of tee times.
 Adding

-their tee sheet, which is always full over the weekends.
+normally full over the weekends.
 Thank

 you for your cooperation in advance.